Access Massachusetts

 Don't adopted people have birth certificates?

 Yes, but their birth certificates are amended at the time of adoption.
-The names of the birth/first/original/natural parents are deleted, and replaced by the name(s) of adoptive parent(s).
+The names of the birth/first/original parents are deleted, and replaced by the name(s) of adoptive parent(s).

 The adopted person's original name is deleted, and replaced with the name chosen by the adoptive family.